rkaczorek/astroberry-diy/README.md

 make
 sudo make install
 ```
-Note: Set -DWITH_WIRINGPI=ON to use WiringPi library as a low level hardware library, instead BCM2835
+Note: Set -DWITH_WIRINGPI=ON to use WiringPi library as a low level hardware library instead of BCM2835

 # How to use it?
 Start INDI server with the drivers: